Reese’s $25,000 promotion may violate sweepstakes laws

 The Reese’s contest was first reported Monday by Edgar Dworsky, a consumer advocate and former assistant attorney general in Massachusetts, who runs the Consumer World website.

-Hershey Co., that Pennsylvania candymaker that owns the Reese’s brand, didn’t immediately respond to telephone and email messages left Monday by The Associated Press.
+Hershey Co., the Pennsylvania candymaker that owns the Reese’s brand, didn’t immediately respond to telephone and email messages left Monday by The Associated Press.

 Sweepstakes are primarily governed by state laws, which require that no purchase is necessary to participate.
 A contest that requires a purchase is a lottery, which is subject to different rules.